 Today the 009 centrifugal advance distributor is viewed as a "one size fits all" distributor, which means that they are not "ideal" for any particular engine type.
 They do work quite well in applications where the VW engine is operating at high rpm and high power -- for example, racing VW engines, powering compressors and power generators.

-Fortunately, the vacuum distributor (and the combined centrifugal/advance of '74+ distributors) does a reasonable job of following these two conflicting needs (more advance at high rpm less at low rpm).
+Fortunately, the vacuum distributor (and the combined centrifugal/advance of '74+ distributors) does a reasonable job of following these two conflicting needs (more advance at high rpm/less at low rpm, and less at high throttle/more at part throttle).
 The vacuum port on Solex carburetors is placed just UNDER the main venturi, close to where the throttle plate passes as it opens.
 So imagine the engine idling.
 The throttle plate is nearly closed, so there is a low airspeed through the main venturi, so not much vacuum there or just under it (above the throttle plate).
 The vacuum port sees very little vacuum, and the idle advance setting prevails (7.5-10BTDC on most models).

 Now open the throttle a little, so the edge of the throttle plate passes by the vacuum port.
-This creates a mini-venturi with very high air speed, which creates a lot of vacuum, so you get a shot of advance to help speed up the engine (this effect is entirely missing with the Bosch 009 distributor, which is what causes the notorious "009 flat spot").
-Since in a part-throttle condition you still have a high proportion of burned gases for a low flame speed, this high advance also meets the advance condition needed to deal with that too.
+This creates a mini-venturi with very high air speed, which creates a lot of vacuum, so you get a shot of advance to help speed up the engine.
+This effect is entirely missing with the Bosch 009 distributor, which is what causes the notorious "009 flat spot".
+Since in a part-throttle condition you still have a high proportion of burned gases inside the cylinder, resulting in a low flame speed, this high advance also meets the advance condition needed to deal with that too.

 Now open the throttle right up.
 The throttle plate moves away from the vacuum port (no mini venturi) and so the MAIN venturi is providing the vacuum effect, but since the airspeed hasn't yet increased much yet (engine hasn't yet increased rpm), the vacuum signal is lower than part throttle, so the advance is reduced a little.
-Perfect for a fresher mixture (lower proportion of burned gases with an open throttle).
+Perfect for a fresher mixture (lower proportion of burned gases with an open throttle so higher flame speed in the cylinder).
 Now the engine rpm starts to catch up with the open throttle, so the airspeed through the main venturi increases, vacuum increases, and the advance increases progressively, which is just what you want for the increasing rpm, since the crankshaft is rotating in less time so you need more advance to get that fresh charge completely burned at the right moment.

 So the vacuum distributors allow for high advance at high rpm/open throttle, where rpm is the dominant factor; and also allows high advance at part throttle/medium rpm, where the proportions of burnt/fresh mixture is the predominant consideration.